← Back home

 Onboarding a ghostwriter for success

 The first thirty days of a new engagement will determine whether the next twelve months go well.
-Don't skip this.
+Give them access to your positioning, ICP, competitive landscape, and content archive.
+Introduce them to your SMEs directly.
+Do a voice calibration piece together.
+Share what's performing.

 Part 6: Managing the relationship